Chartio recently announced that they’ve joined Atlassian, the company behind robust tools like JIRA and Confluence.

 Metabase pricing: free and open source.

-Data Studio is Google's business intelligence offering.
+Looker Studio is Google's business intelligence offering.
 The key difference here is that Google Data Studio is entirely web-based and totally free!
-Like Chartio, Data Studio uses data visualization and reporting to help businesses make better data-driven decisions, but if you need support, there's not a whole lot of it.
+Like Chartio, Looker Studio uses data visualization and reporting to help businesses make better data-driven decisions, but if you need support, there's not a whole lot of it.

-While Data Studio connects effortlessly to other Google products like Ad Words, Sheets, Google Analytics, and more, users complain that it’s not as feature-rich as other BI options on the market.
+While Looker Studio connects effortlessly to other Google products like Ad Words, Sheets, Google Analytics, and more, users complain that it’s not as feature-rich as other BI options on the market.

 Google Data Studio pricing: free.